Cheeseboy11/buzzsprout-python/README.md

 ```
 $ random_episode = buzzsprout.get(profileid='PROFILEID', token='TOKEN', random=True)
 ```

+## Contributing
+Travis CI is setup to automatically deploy to PyPi.
+To update, just change the version number in setup.py.
+Currently this skips testing..
+I'm investigating testing currently (I have no experience of this), so that's why it's skipped.

 ## Things to note
 Weirdly, Buzzsprout's API does not return an episode URL.
 I have therefore implemented a *slightly* hacky solution which modifies the audio URL.